Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: CONCLUSIONS

 \section{CONCLUSIONS}

-We have investigated the nature of electron-phonon coupling in optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$ at room temperature under NIR and NUV photoexcitations.
+We have investigated the nature of electron-phonon coupling in optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$ at room temperature under NIR and NUV photo-excitations.
 Our ultrashort laser pulses have allowed us to time-resolve the three high-frequency phonon modes involving O(2,3) and O(4), in addition to the previously reported low-frequency Ba and Cu(2) modes.
 Comparison of the relative coherent phonon amplitudes with the relative Raman intensities has revealed the mode-dependent coupling with the electronic excitation.
-The coherent Cu(2) mode is excited mainly via the displacive driving mechanism facilitated by the in-plane charge transfer between the Cu(2) and O(2,3) ions.
-The coherent O(4) mode is similarly enhanced by the charge transfer between the O(4) ions and the Cu-O chains when the pump light is polarized along the $c$-axis.
-By contrast, the charge transfer has limited effect on the excitation of asymmetric atomic displacements such as the out-of-phase O(2,3) bending mode.
-Our results have presented a good example for discussing coherent phonon generation in a complex crystal, in which the electronic excitation can be relatively localized within the unit cell and can couple with multiple degrees of vibrational freedom in qualitatively different manners.
+The coherent Cu(2) mode is enhanced significantly via the displacive driving mechanism facilitated by the ultrafast in-plane charge transfer between the Cu(2) and O(2,3) ions.
+The coherent out-of-phase O(2,3) mode, by contrast, is suppressed drastically.
+The excitation of other $A_g$ modes can qualitatively be explained within the framework of the impulsive Raman generation.
+Our results present a good example for discussing coherent phonon generation in a complex crystal, in which the electronic excitation can be relatively localized within the unit cell and can couple with different lattice modes in qualitatively different manners.
 Similar time-resolved experiments with ultrashort pulses would extend access to high-frequency phonon modes of cuprates and correlated materials in general.
-Tracking the temperature- and doping-dependences of the coherent phonon response could reveal which of the phonon modes display particularly strong anomalies and the related contribution to superconductivity.
+Tracking the temperature- and doping-dependences of the coherent phonon response could further reveal which of the phonon modes display particularly strong anomalies and the related contribution to superconductivity.